-The Central Virginia Center for Simulation and Virtual Learning, a Centra facility operated jointly with Lynchburg College, was dedicated May 30 in the lower level of The Plaza Shopping Center.
+The Central Virginia Center for Simulation and Virtual Learning, a Centra facility operated jointly with University of Lynchburg, was dedicated May 30 in the lower level of The Plaza Shopping Center.

 E.W.
 Tibbs Jr., president and CEO of Centra, said the facility would serve all of central and southwest Virginia “to drive down medical errors” using lifelike manikins that simulate real-world medical conditions.

 The first phase of the 15,221-square-foot center is complete and consists of five acute care inpatient rooms, one critical care inpatient room, one labor and delivery birthing suite, two primary care exam rooms, one home health apartment, and an ambulance venue.
 This phase occupies about half of the facility.

 Orion, the most technologically advanced audiovisual system, is featured in the simulation areas of the first phase.
 Orion video records learners during simulations to allow for feedback.